Read This First

 Prompt 2: The practitioners of history are essentially scientists though their collection of tools may differ from other sciences.
 They are committed to the same fundamental principles of science.
 Right?

-The section turns on Fundamental Principles of Science, Tools and Methods, and Interpretation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Fundamental Principles of Science, Tools and Methods, and Interpretation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Fundamental Principles of Science distinct from Tools and Methods.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Fundamental Principles of Science distinct from Tools and Methods.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added methodological insight is that History as Forensic Science should be judged by how it handles error.
+The methodological question in History as Forensic Science is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Empiricism